Welcome to Gunter

 additional nursery facilities is attached to our school.
 There is a large

-playground and extensive grass areas.
+playground and extensive grass and garden areas.

 age-range covers –